finnito/Science/content/12phy/as91173/8-motors-and-inductors.md

 ---
 title: Motors & Inductors
+slug: motors-and-inductors
 subtitle: 12PHYS - Electricity
-author: Finn LeSueur
-date: 2021
-theme: finn
 weight: 8
-slug: motors-and-inductors
 ---

 ## Mahi Tuatahi

-1. What is a magnetic field?
+1. Define a magnetic field
 2. What is the symbol and unit for magnetic field?
-3. What formula is used to calculate the size of the force?
+3. What formula is used to calculate the size of the force experienced by a particle in a magnetic field?
 4. How can you determine the direction of the force?
+Draw and explain an example in your book

 ---

+$$
 \begin{aligned}
-    & F = BIL
+    F &= BIL
 \end{aligned}
+$$

 Force on a current carrying wire in a magnetic field is given by this equation.

-- Write what each letter stands for and its unit
+5. Write what each letter stands for and its unit

 ---

-1. What direction is the force on this current carrying wire?
+6. What direction is the force on this current carrying wire?
-2. What is the force if the field is $0.02T$, the current $2A$ and the length of wire $10cm$?
+7. What is the force if the field is $0.02T$, the current $2A$ and the length of wire $10cm$?

 ![](../assets/10-current-wire.png)

 ---

+## Wires on an Angle

 What do you think happens to the force if the wire is on an angle?